Tag Archives: new product introduction

 Managerial Summary.
 The dilemma of whether to continue or exit an alliance or relationship is a common one for individuals, countries, and firms.
 Our study examines firms’ strategic decision to switch to independent operations after having partnered with other firms.
 Using the aircraft product development context, we show that firms that make such a change in their strategy are the ones that performed either much better or much worse than what they expected.
 Firms with alliance performance close to their expectations tend to persist with their current strategy.
 Of the firms that change their strategy, the high performers benefit much more from changing their strategy than low performers.
 We provide insights regarding when it is preferable for managers to continue to ally or to switch to independence, especially in launching new products.

-Click here for the paper: Ren.Mulotte.Dussauge.Anand_2022 SMJ.
+Note: Click here for the paper: Ren.Mulotte.Dussauge.Anand_2022 SMJ.

 [6].
 Should I stay or should I go now?
 Integrating the learning and selection views on firms’ successive make-or-ally decisions for product innovation

-Louis Mulotte, Charlotte Ren, Pierre Dussauge and Jay Anand.
+Louis Mulotte, Charlotte Ren, Pierre Dussauge, and Jay Anand.
 In F. Contractor and J. Reuer (Eds).
 Frontiers of Strategic Alliance Research.
 Cambridge University Press.
 2019 (pp. 423-436).

 Abstract.
 Previous literature on inter-firm collaborations has documented how firms can learn from their partners with experience and eventually develop adequate capabilities to go it alone.
 On the other hand, some literature also suggests that firms are less likely to switch from previously successful strategies, so firms with successful collaborative experience may persist with further collaborations.
 We identify these strands of literature as the “learning” and “selection” views, and develop propositions on the implications of the two alternative views.
 We conduct preliminary tests of our propositions using data on new product introductions in the aircraft industry.
 Our theoretical and empirical analyses help in integrating of these seemingly opposing views and allow for the development of theoretical and managerial implications.